Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 ### Install the template

-1. [Set up and install Google Tag Manager](https://support.google.com/tagmanager/answer/6103696) if you haven't done so.
-2. Browse to the target container.
+1. Go to [Tag Manager](https://tagmanager.google.com/) and select your container or [set up a new one](https://support.google.com/tagmanager/answer/6103696).
-3. Click the **Templates** tab on the left.
+2. Open the **Templates** tab and click **Search Gallery** in the **Tag Templates** section.
-4. In the **Tag Templates** section, click **Search Gallery**.
-5. In the search bar, type "Amplitude" and select the Amplitude GTM Template from the list of results.
+3. Type "Amplitude" in the search bar and select the Amplitude GTM Template.
-6. Click the "Add to Workspace" button to add the template.
+4. Add the template to your workspace by clicking "Add to Workspace".

 ### Create a tag

 After installing the template, you can then use that template to create a tag.

-1. In Google Tag Manager Workspace, click the **Tags** tab on the left, then click **New**.
+1. Go to the **Tags** tab in your Google Tag Manager Workspace and click **New**.
-2. Click **Tag Configuration** to select the Amplitude GTM Template from the list of available templates.
-If you haven't installed a Amplitude GTM Template, [install the template](./google-tag-manager/#install-the-template) first.
+2. Select the Amplitude GTM Template from the list of available templates under **Tag Configuration**.
+If you haven't installed a Amplitude GTM Template, [install the template](../sources/google-tag-manager/#install-the-template) first.
-3. In the Configuration section, enter your [Amplitude API Key](../../analytics/find-api-credentials.md).
+3. Enter your [Amplitude API Key](../../analytics/find-api-credentials/) in the **Tag Configuration** section.
-4. In the Triggers section, select the triggers that you want to use to fire the Amplitude tag.
-For example, you may want to fire the tag when a user visits a specific page on your website.
+4. Choose a trigger that you want to use to fire the tag in the **Triggering** section.
 5. Save your tag and publish your GTM container.

 ### Check for success